 The tuberous breast correction procedure

 Before undergoing tuberous breast correction, you will need to decide on an implant type, texture, size and shape, as well as an implant location.
 The surgery itself will take a few hours to complete and is performed under general anaesthesia.

-Dr Norris will make an incision, most likely around the areola or below the breast, in order to release the constricting ring of tissue and redistribute the existing breast tissue in a more natural way.
+Dr Norris will make an incision, most likely around the areola or below the breast, in order to release the constricting ring of tissue and redistribute the existing breast tissue into a more desired shape.
 He will then insert an implant into a pocket, either over or under the pectoral muscle, before closing the incisions with sutures.
-You will be able to enjoy the results immediately after the procedure.

 Potential candidates for tuberous breast correction

 At Form and Face clinic in Sydney, the first step to determining whether you are a candidate for tuberous breast correction is to have a consultation with Dr Norris.
 You are a potential candidate for tuberous breast correction if:

 - Your breasts look pointed or narrow, as opposed to teardrop shaped or rounded

 - Your nipples are out of balance with the breast mound

 - You have nipples that point downwards or inwards

 - Your breasts have very little tissue in the upper pole and are low or small in appearance